 The company’s top event is SnowShow Music Fest, organised every year just right next to Mont Blanc.

-GoGetty is a Danish startup that aims to make job market more inclusive and fair, especially in terms of gender equality.
+GoGetty is a Danish startup that aims to make the job market more inclusive and fair, especially in terms of gender equality.
 They do so by measuring the percentage of women in top management positions at the respective organisation.

 GoGetty helps both the companies and (potential) employees in understanding how diverse and inclusive the company is.
 Data transparency is one of the key principles of the startup.

 A popular website for those who would like to learn more about the meaning of lyrics of their favorite songs.
-Each user can add own annotations to each verse and the community can vote on its validity.
+Each user can add their own annotations to each verse and the community can vote on its validity.
 Many artists themselves visit the site and share their own comments.

 The platform has been launched at first as Rap Genius, but later started to include songs from other genres than hip hop.
 Hence the final renaming of the site to just Genius.

 Planning to visit Japan soon and thinking about seeing something more than just Tokyo?
 Then visit JRPass.com before you hop on the plane!